vreabernardo/sokoban-solver/README.md

 To tackle the diverse challenges posed by Sokoban puzzles, we are exploring various algorithmic approaches:

-1. **Reinforcement Learning (RL)**: We are developing an RL-based agent to learn optimal strategies for solving Sokoban puzzles.
-This involves training the agent to make intelligent decisions while considering the long-term consequences of its actions.
+1. **Reinforcement Learning (RL)**: This involves training a agent to make intelligent decisions while considering the long-term consequences of its actions.

 2. **Breadth-First Search (BFS)**: BFS is a classic graph search algorithm that explores all possible paths systematically.
-We'll implement BFS to find solutions for Sokoban puzzles by exploring the state space.

-3. **Depth-First Search (DFS)**: DFS is another graph search algorithm that delves deep into a path before backtracking.
-We'll use DFS to explore Sokoban puzzle states and find potential solutions.
+3. **Depth-First Search (DFS)**: DFS is another graph search algorithm that delves deep into a path before backtracking

 4. **Uniform Cost Search (UCS)**: UCS is a variant of Dijkstra's algorithm, which prioritizes paths based on their cost.
-We'll apply UCS to find the least costly solutions to Sokoban puzzles.

 5. **A* (A Star Search)**: A* is a heuristic search algorithm that balances the cost of the path and an estimate of the remaining cost to reach the goal.
-We'll implement A* to efficiently solve Sokoban puzzles.

 ## Sokoban Game Environment